Musement unveils 5 fun facts about Barcelona’s Sagrada Familia, the par excellence archetype of Catalan modernism and Antonio Gaudí’s genius.

 Barcelona is a dynamic city known for its impressive cultural and architectural heritage.
 Did you know that the city has nine UNESCO World Heritage sites and that seven of them were designed by the famous architect Antonio Gaudí?
 Park Güell, Casa Batló and the Sant Pau Hospital are all worth a visit when you’re in town, but today we unveil five fun facts and secrets of the Sagrada Familia.
 A true emblem of Barcelona and the genius of Gaudí who, the Sagrada Familia is the most visited monument in Spain…as well as the most mysterious.

 Gaudí did not lay the very first stone.
 The Sagrada Familia began in 1882 under the direction of architect Francesco de Paula Villar, then Gaudí took over in 1883 and devoted more than 43 years to the project.
 From 1914 to his death, he worked exclusively on the Sagrada Familia, a true synthesis of his artistic and architectural genius.
 The works that were financed by donations have progressed slowly in part due to the civil war (after Gaudí’s death), during which a part of the crypt and a large number of his workshop models were burned.
-Today, admission tickets finance most of the work, which is progressing, though incomplete due in part to the tourist crowds.
+Today, admission tickets finance the last stage of its construction.

 Details of the Nativity facade, the only one to have been completed by Gaudí